2nd SAAF Spitfire pilots' reunion honours WW2 heroes

 They are all identified in the above photograph.
 The Spitfire fuselage is just visible in the background.
 They include a World War Two pilot, Albie Gotze, who had been flown up from Cape Town specifically for the event, escorted and sponsored by the well known South African aviation historian, Tinus le Roux and his wife, Tersia.
 Our grateful thanks also to Kulula and Martin Louw, for sponsoring flights.
 Several others of the pilots had flown Spitfires in combat in World War Two, or operationally after the war, and were delighted to meet up again with one another and reminisce about their experiences.

-The event concluded with a fly past by three of the SAAF Museum’s North American Harvards – the very aircraft which several of the pilots had trained on, more than seventy years ago!
+The event was planned to coincide with a SAAF Museum flying day and everyone was entertained by several North American Harvards which were in action – the very aircraft which several of the pilots had trained on, more than seventy years ago!

 The event was opened by Lieutenant Colonel Bruintjies, the Officer Commanding the SAAF Museum, and Colonel Fryer of the SAAF, who welcomed everyone present, particularly the pilots, one of whom, General Earp, is a retired Chief of the South African Air Force, as well as the Project Patron.
 Colonel Smit, the second Officer Commanding of the Museum, who initiated the first restoration of this aircraft some 25 years ago, also gave some background on the project.
 Ian Grace, the Project Steering Committee Chairman, and main organiser of the event, thanked the SAAF Museum for all their assistance in setting up the event, and in providing the fly past of the Harvards.
 He also thanked everyone else who had assisted, particularly the sponsors of refreshments, the members of the Friends and the project team who had given up so much of their time and energy in the preceding few days, and the Irene Air Scouts who were helping on the day.